-Courses in Health and, Physical Education and Kinesiology should help students develop the understanding of integrated wellness strategies and the skills necessary for designing, implementing and maintaining a healthy lifestyle to maintain a healthful life.
+Courses in Health, Physical Education and Kinesiology should help students develop the an understanding of integrated wellness strategies and the skills necessary for designing, implementing, and maintaining a healthy lifestyle.

-(F) Ethnic/Gender Studies
+(F) Gender Studies

-Courses in ethnic and gender Studies should help students develop an awareness of the diverse historical roots and an appreciation of the cultural contribution of minorities and women; and /or should lead to an understanding of the causes and consequence of socioeconomic inequality based on race, sex, sexual orientation, gender identity, or ethnicity; and explore ways of eliminating such inequities.
+Courses in ethnic and gender studies should help students develop an awareness of the diverse historical roots and an appreciation of the cultural contribution of minorities and women; and/or should lead to an understanding of the causes and consequence of socio-economic inequality based on race, sex, sexual orientation, gender identity, or ethnicity; and explore ways of eliminating such inequities.

-Elements of the review process will include, at a minimum, the following:
+Elements of the review process will-shall include, at a minimum, the following:

-- The alignment of the course outcome to general education outcome of the proposed area. - The rigor and comprehensive nature of the course as a lower-division introduction into the discipline. - Applicability of the course for fulfilling CSU GE-Breadth or IGETC for transfer.
-Each college will have student learning outcomes (SLO) to assess these GE courses.
+- The alignment of the course outcome to the general education outcome of the proposed area - The rigor and comprehensive nature of the course as a lower-division introduction into the discipline - Applicability of the course for fulfilling CSU GE-Breadth or Intersegmental General Education Transfer Curriculum (IGETC) for transfer

+Each college will-shall have student learning outcomes (SLO) to assess these GE courses.